Brookline's Power Rowing Organizing Charity Challenge Helps the Community

 The Brookline business is hosting a two month event to benefit local charities.
 Owner Bryan Fuller opened the rowing studio in August of 2017.

-Rowing he said, changed his life, and after working for 12 years as an accountant, he decided to open the rowing studio.
+Rowing he said, changed his life, and after working for 12 years as an accountant, he decided to open the power rowing studio.

 “Rowing is such a great alternative to some of the other exercises out there, rowing is very, very low-impact and impact is so important,” Fuller said.
 “Also rowing uses about 86 percent of your muscles, which is awesome.”